-The earliest evidence of Y. pestis in Denmark was found in the town of Ribe. .
-Two individuals were associated with Y. pestis from the first half of the 14th century, dated to 1333 (1301-1366) and 1350 (1319-1383).
-These estimates are highly congruent with the historical record, as the first documentedappearance of plague in Denmark was at Ribe in 1349 [13].
-Furthermore, these strains fell within an unresolved cluster (posterior: 0.15) of samples from Northern and Western Europe (Figure 3) which has previously been linked to clonal spread of the Black Death (1343-1356) [1].
-Our molecular dates support this historical association, albeit only weakly, as the precise epidemic period cannot be resolved due to the large confidence intervals of our estimates(>50 years).
+The earliest evidence of Y. pestis in Denmark was found in the town of Ribe from two individuals associated from the first half of the 14th century, dated to 1333 (1301-1366) and 1350 (1319-1383).
+These estimates are highly congruent with the historical record, which first documented the appearance of plague in Denmark at Ribe in 1349 [13].
+Furthermore, these strains fell within an unresolved cluster (posterior: 0.15) of samples from Northern and Western Europe (Figure 3) which has previously been linked to the clonal spread of the Black Death (1343-1356) [1].
+Our molecular dates support this historical association, albeit only weakly, as the precise epidemic period cannot be resolved due to the large confidence intervals of our estimates [input range here] (>50 years).

-The next period in which we identified Y. pestis was in the latter half of the 14th century.
-A third isolate from Ribe was dated to 1370 (1336-1408) and strongly clustered (posterior: 0.99) with post-Black Death samples from The Netherlands and Russia.
+The next period in which we identified Y. pestis was in the latter half of the 14th century from a third individual from Ribe, dated to 1370 (1336-1408) strongly clustered (posterior: 0.99) with post-Black Death samples from The Netherlands and Russia.
 These samples have previously been attributed to the pestis secunda (1357-1366) [14], although we find the pestis tertia (1364-76) [12] to be an equally likely candidate.
 This clade also has broader epidemiological significance, as it is directly ancestral to the Third Pandemic of plague (19th-20th century) [1].
-Our results therefore reveal new global connections, as the same lineage that afflicted medieval Danish populations would later re-emerge to cause modern epidemics of plague, including the recent outbreaks in Madagascar [15].
+Our results therefore reveal new global connections, as the same lineage that afflicted medieval Danish populations would later re-emerge to cause modern epidemics of plague, including recent outbreaks in Madagascar [15].

-We observed a gap in the continuity of plague at Ribe, as no Y. pestis was detected there between 1408 and 1484.
+We found no plague at Ribe between 1408 and 1484.
 This was surprising, as 86% of individuals (43/50) from this site were archaeologically dated to between 1400 and 1536.
-Instead, the distribution of Y. pestis appeared to shift during this period from the eastern coast of Jutland to the western coast.
-We recovered 3 distinct, and possibly contemporaneous, isolates of Y. pestis from 3 sites near Horsens dated to 1429 (1392-1467), 1433 (1403-1464) and 1457 (1427-1487).
-These genomes were most closely related toindividuals sampled in Germany, Lithuania, Poland, and England (Figure 3).
+Instead, the distribution of Y. pestis shifts during this period from the eastern coast of Jutland to the western coast of XX.
+We recovered three distinct, and possibly contemporaneous isolates of Y. pestis from three sites near Horsens dated to 1429 (1392-1467), 1433 (1403-1464) and 1457 (1427-1487).
+Interestingly, these genomes were most closely related to Y. pestis strains isolated from individuals sampled in Germany, Lithuania, Poland, and England (Figure 3).
 This geographic association parallels the historical record, in which outbreaks in Denmark coincided with those in the Baltic region [12].
-However, recent studies have demonstrated that the directionality and spread of zoonotic diseases cannot be robustly inferred from genomic data alone [???,16].
+Recent studies have demonstrated that the directionality and spread of zoonotic diseases cannot be robustly inferred from genomic data alone [???,16].
 Instead, our results establish an epidemiological link between Y. pestis and historical case records in Denmark, which could be jointly modeled with greater resolving power [17] in future work.

 The missing citation is our other manuscript (in prep) on global plague phylogenetics.